Mathematics

 Each pupil has 3 lessons allocated per week.

-Pupils can follow a GCSE Foundation level pathway, if they are either resitting their examinations and have a credible opportunity of matching, or improving, their outcome, or are attempting to secure a GCSE grade for the first time.
+Pupils can follow a GCSE Foundation/Higher level pathway, if they are either resitting their examinations and have a credible opportunity of matching, or improving, their outcome, or are attempting to secure a GCSE grade for the first time.

 Those who have yet to achieve AQA Entry Level 3 will be given tailored support to enable them to have the optimum opportunity for this to occur, where feasible.